Why the JLA method?

 - bring patient, carer and clinician groups together on an equal footing

-- identify treatment uncertainties which are important to both groups
+- identify evidence uncertainties which are important to these groups

-- work with both groups to jointly prioritise the uncertainties
+- work with these groups to jointly prioritise the uncertainties

 - produce a ‘Top 10’ list of jointly agreed uncertainties as research questions to be presented to funders.